Adam Enfroy Logo

 The first step in video recording a webinar is to join the live session as you normally would.

-This will ensure that you can see and hear everything going on during the webinar.
+It will ensure you see and hear everything during the webinar.

 Step 2.
 Start Your Screen Recording Software